aryaman-dayal/cse15l-lab-reports/Lab3.md

 `grep -i "temperate and nearly cloudless" ./technical/911report/chapter-1.txt`

+This command searches for the lines in the file `chapter-1.txt` that contain `temperate and nearly cloudless` regardless of upper or lowercase in said argument.

 OUTPUT: `Tuesday, September 11, 2001, dawned temperate and nearly cloudless in the eastern United States.
 Millions of men and women readied themselves for work.
 Some made their way to the Twin Towers, the signature structures of the World Trade Center complex in New York City.
 Others went to Arlington, Virginia, to the Pentagon.
 Across the Potomac River, the United States Congress was back in session.
 At the other end of Pennsylvania Avenue, people began to line up for a White House tour.
 In Sarasota, Florida, President George W. Bush went for an early morning run.`

 `grep -i "dEcLaRaTioN" ./technical/911report/chapter-2.txt`

+This command searches for the lines in the file `chapter-2.txt` that contain `dEcLaRaTioN` regardless of upper or lowercase in said argument.

 OUTPUT: `A DECLARATION OF WAR
                 declaration was only the latest in the long series of his public and private calls